 Nailing the technique is one thing, but you’ve got to master the content in order to make your persuasive speech fully come alive.

 Conduct thorough research on the topic of your presentation.

 We suggest even thinking of some questions the audience may have concerning your presentation so that you can prepare for them in advance.

-And if you’re passionate about the content, that’s a HUGE bonus because you can speak from a place of authenticity.
+To give a persuasive speech, you have to show passion about the content, it’s a HUGE bonus because you will speak from a place of authenticity.

 If the presentation room is not conducive for Q&A’s, you can have the crowd talk to each other in pairs or small groups by having them share their answers to your questions with each other.

 Thanks to technology, you can even set up a virtual, live poll where participants can answer the question with their mobile device.

 Everyone feels heard and the introverts will thank you.

 When appropriate, adding a little humor here and there is always a great way to keep the presentation light-hearted.